Shubh-81/HSS-Programming-Language/README.md

 ### Comparators and if-else

-below comparators returns boolean value.
-If correctly shown then return truen otherwise false. like in (a >= c) if a is greater or equal to c then return true otherwise false.
+The comparators return a boolean value.
+If the relation is valid then it returns true otherwise false. like in (a >= c) if a is greater or equal to c then return true otherwise false.
 In (a <= c) if a is lesser or equal to c then return true otherwise false In (a == c)if a is equal to c then return true otherwise false